 Venue: Musicians’ Union, HQ- 60-62 Clapham Road, London, SW9 0JJ

-Live Music Exchange and the Musicians’ Union present a one-day workshop for publicans, barstaff, DIY musicians and anyone looking to find out more about how to get into putting on gigs.
+A one-day workshop presented in conjunction with the Musicians’ Union for publicans, barstaff, DIY musicians and anyone looking to find out more about how to get into putting on gigs.

 Opportunities to present live music have expanded greatly since the Live Music Act came into effect in October 2012.
-This workshop will point you in the direction of how to take advantage of the new regulatory environment effectively and effectively- to benefit your business or act.
+This workshop will point you in the direction of how to take advantage of the new regulatory environment effectively, to benefit your business or act.

 Experts on the regulation of live music and the practical aspects of running gigs will take you through the MU’s Live Music Kit in hands on discussion groups and Question and Answer Session.

 This was the first of our live music workshops with the Musicians’ Union.
 Following a successful day and very positive feedback, we are planning more such events.
 Get in touch via email@example.com for details, or subscribe to receive details direct to your inbox.

 Responses to the Live Music Exchange, Cardiff event in November 2012.
 Click here to see the programme: